 Ian Dorey has a great depth of experience in all areas of insolvency, banking, recovery, and commercial litigation.
 His main focus is in the area of secured recovery, where he advises major banks, regional banks and other financial institutions on banking, insolvency, and recovery issues.
 He concentrates on providing practical commercial advice to clients to get the best possible outcome.

 Ian also acts for insolvency practitioners appointed as receivers and managers, voluntary administrators, liquidators or trustees in bankruptcy.
 He has been involved in litigation of all sizes in Australian state and federal jurisdictions, including matters involving injunctive and declaratory relief, complex banking litigation, mortgage recovery, and debt recovery, including recovery against guarantors and principal debtors where a shortfall exists.
 Ian has participated in numerous mediations and is a supporter of alternative dispute resolution processes.

-- Recognised in Best Lawyers for Litigation, and Insolvency and Reorganisation Law (since 2014)
+- Best Lawyers in Australia, listed in Litigation, and Insolvency and Reorganisation Law (2014-present)

-- Recommended in Doyle's Guide as a Leading Insolvency & Restructuring Lawyer in Queensland (since 2017)
+- Doyle's Guide, recommended as a Leading Insolvency & Restructuring Lawyer in Queensland (2017-present)

-- Recognised in Legal 500 Asia Pacific for Restructuring and Insolvency (2017)
+- Legal 500 Asia Pacific, recognised in Restructuring and Insolvency (2017)

 - INSOL (International Association of Restructuring, Insolvency and Bankruptcy Professionals) Global Electronic Newsletter Editorial Committee Member (since 2015)

 - Chair of the INSOL Global Electronic Newsletter Editorial Committee (2019/20)